MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 2443 mins, C(R)<>C(A) different column spaces but same row space;
 2600 mins, basis for row space, first row of R;
 3400 mins, Gauss-Jordan;

+2022/06/29:

+0000<->1500

+- row space
+- N(AT) is left null space
+- identify the four fundamental spaces
+- draw four fundamental space picture
+- pivot and basis
+- dimension and rank
+- dimension of row space and column space are the same

 ### Lecture 11 <br>
 2022/03/23: 💫 finished